mritunjaysharma394/vowpal-wiki/Tutorial.md

     sudo apt-get install zlib1g-dev

+On Ubuntu 12.04, the default Boost version is too old (1.46), so install a newer one either from source (see below) or with

+    sudo apt-get install libboost1.48-all-dev

 Boost installation on Mac OS-X is a little bit more involved and depends on your preferred tool chain:

 One way is to start from source: